Clifton Rugby

 Clifton Rugby Football Club is an English rugby union club founded in Clifton, Bristol.
 Over the years the club's home games have been played in a variety of locations in northern Bristol, though never in Clifton itself; since 1976 they have been based at the southern end of Cribbs Causeway.
-Clifton RFC currently play in National League 1 in the third tier of the English rugby union system following their promotion from the 2024–25 National League 2 West.
+Clifton RFC currently play in National League 2 West in the fourth tier of the English rugby union system following their relegation from the 2025–26 National League 1.